hdiv/hdiv-grails-showcase/README.md

 Http Data Integrity Validator
 =============================
 Sample application showing the integration between Grails and Hdiv.
-This application is a development versión and only runs with hdiv repository version of grails-core. (https://github.com/hdiv/grails-core)
+This application is a development version and only runs with last development version of grails-core. (https://github.com/grails/grails-core)